exced/exced.github.io.old/README.md

-# Exced
+## About me

+Hello there, I'm Thomas and this is my blog.
-I write tutorials and posts about computer science.
+I talk about computer science.

-You can post everything you want concerning computers in general.

-I'm currently looking for people to work with on awesome projects.
+Built with Emerald

+## License
+Emerald is released under [MIT License](license.md).